Coherent regime of Kapitza-Dirac effect with electrons

-The final state thus can be viewed as a superposition of plane waves with transverse momenta shifted by $\pm 2\hbar k$, whose population is proportional to the Bessel function of the $n$-th order $J_n(\beta(\mathbf{r},\tau))$ of the argument:
+The final state thus can be viewed as a superposition of plane waves with transverse momenta shifted by $\pm 2\hbar k$, whose amplitudes are proportional to the Bessel functions of the $n$-th order $J_n(\beta(\mathbf{r},\tau))$ of the argument:

 where $z_{\text{int}}$ is the distance at which the envelope of the laser fields decreases to zero.
 When we assume a Gaussian envelope of the optical fields in both space and time, condition $z_{\text{int}}=\infty$ can be used.
 In experiments, the finite envelopes of the light fields and electron pulses influence the measured populations of individual states in the transverse momentum space due to the dependence of the coupling parameter $\beta$ on the spatial coordinates $x$ and $y$ and the time delay of the electron wave with respect to the pulsed optical standing wave $\tau$.
 The population in each transverse momentum state is given by the integration over the initial electron distribution.